Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Discussion

-Thoroughly analyzing the problem, we put forth four main arguments here as to why it is preferred to use 2D over 3D networks with SIs.
-First, it is commonly accepted that 2D pretrained weights on large scale datasets are widely available and easily implementable.
+Thoroughly analyzing the problem, we put forth four main arguments as to why it is preferred to use 2D with SIs over 3D networks.
+First, although sometimes that extra bit of improvement in the performance is considered useful, it is more imperative to have a feasibly deployable models when it comes to the applications.
+With our approach of converting the 3D data into 2D SIs, the performance in DSC is still competitive while lowering the complexity by threefold.
+Second, it allows to apply pretrained weights from large-scale natural image datasets on medical images.
 Its effect using ImageNet1k can be seen in our results.
-Second, there are more options for easily employable data augmentations for 2D than 3D models.
-Picking the right set of augmentations is crucial to model's improvement in many tasks as is widely known.
-Third, because of natural images being in 2D and general computer vision community, the availability of a multitude of 2D networks offers a unique look into dealing with volumetric data using SIs.
-Finally, self-supervised learning on 2D datasets and 2D networks is fairly much simpler, quicker, and more available, thus studying this aspect to SIs is believed to be crucial as the next step.
+Pretraining the model on large-scale natural image datasets and finetuning it on medical applications can be much easier with this approach.
+Third, because of natural images and a larger general computer vision community, a higher number of 2D networks are available.
+Such networks first come into the 2D world before moving to the medical imaging tasks.
+When dealing with volumetric data using SIs, employing these models is much easier.
+Finally, SSL on 2D datasets and 2D networks is much simpler and quicker.
+Plus, the availability of SSL pretrained models is higher in the 2D community.
+We experimented with two methods that indeed showed improvement in DSC, but more importantly, the implementation in 2D is preferred due to the simplicity and cheaper cost.